 California also requires an employer to provide information about an employee’s rate, hours worked, and deductions on his or her pay stub.
 Failing to provide accurate information, which would be the case if the employer failed to pay overtime, results in a $50 penalty for the first violation and $100 for each additional violation up to a maximum penalty of $4,000.
 An employment attorney can help you sort the facts and determine how much you are owed in back pay as well as payment for any penalties.

 Contact an experienced employment attorney in San Diego

 At the Larabee Law Firm, we understand how frustrating it is to open your paycheck and not receive the wages you’re entitled to.
 The good news is that you can sue your employer for failure to pay overtime to get the money you earned – and possibly a lot more.
-Call us to schedule a case review where we can look at the facts, determine how much you’re owed in overtime pay and penalties, and advise you on the next steps in building your case.
+Call us or fill out our potential case review form where we can look at the facts, determine how much you’re owed in overtime pay and penalties, and advise you on the next steps in building your case.